It is against the law for this recipient of Federal financial assistance to discriminate on the following basis:

 Against any individual in the United States, on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and

-Against any beneficiary of programs financially assisted under the Workforce Investment Act of 1998 (WIOA), on the basis of the beneficiary's citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his or her participation in any Workforce Investment Act financially assisted program or activity.
+Against any beneficiary of programs financially assisted under the Workforce Innovation and Opportunity Act of 2014 (WIOA), on the basis of the beneficiary's citizenship/status as a lawfully admitted immigrant authorized to work in the United States, or his or her participation in any Workforce Investment Act financially assisted program or activity.

 The recipient must not discriminate in any of the following areas:

 - Deciding who will be admitted, or have access, to any WIOA financially assisted program or activity;

 - Providing opportunities in, or treating any person with regard to, such a program or activity; or